darshanpandhi/IS27-Full-Stack-Developer-Code-Challenge/README.md

 # Server

+- Navigate into the server folder
+- `npm install` to install required dependencies
-To run the server simply execute `nodemon index` from within the server directory.
-It will be hosted on port 4000.
+- `nodemon index` to start the server on port 4000

 # Web App

-To run the client web app simply execute `npm start` from within the client directory.
+- Navigate into the server folder
+- `npm install` to install required dependencies
+- `npm start` to start the server on port 3000.
 It uses the pre-defined script in 'package.json' file.

 The web-app will be hosted on port 3000.